Student Employment Experience Development (SEED) - Employers

-Note: Some museums will receive funding for student employment outside of the SEED program and are not eligible for SEED funding.
-See list of non-eligible museums under related links.
+**Some museums will receive funding for student employment outside of the SEED program and are not eligible for SEED funding.
+See list of non-eligible museums here.

-• must have a business number from the Canada Revenue Agency for payroll purposes.
-Canada Revenue Agency contact information is available under related links.
+• Must have a business number from the Canada Revenue Agency for payroll purposes.
+Canada Revenue Agency contact information is available here.

-• must consult with Unions and ensure that placements are not in contravention with provision of the collective agreement (if applicable); and,
+• Must consult with unions and ensure that placements are not in contravention with provision of the collective agreement (if applicable).

 The placement must:

-• not start before receiving formal approval by the Department of Post-Secondary Education, Training and Labour;
+• Not start before receiving formal approval by the Department of Post-Secondary Education, Training and Labour staff;

-• For the non-profit sector and First Nations communities, 100% of minimum wage for 35 hours a week will be subsidized for up to 14 weeks.
+• For non-profit organisations and First Nations communities, 100% of minimum wage for 35 hours a week will be subsidized for up to twelve (12) weeks.

-• For the private sector and municipalities, 50% of minimum wage for 35 hours a week will be subsidized for up to 14 weeks.
+• For municipalities, 50% of minimum wage for 35 hours a week will be subsidized for up to twelve (12) weeks.

 • 100% of the wage subsidy will be provided upfront at the beginning of the contract.